thek1d/KukaBearingfinder/README.md

 - python3 plotForces.py

-Now you should see an empty plot for getting data you need to enable logging via publishing following to the topic <i>BearingFinder/EnableDBLogging</i>
+Now you should see an empty plot, for getting data you need to enable logging via publishing following to the topic <i>BearingFinder/EnableDBLogging</i>

 - {"enable" : "true"}